JessAtBlocBoxCo/blocbox/readme.txt

 - so, need a way to automatically update our transaction table with the afters hip stuff OR.. we just always pull form afterhip API and dont update our trans table
 - isntead, dont update trans tablw tih all that information immediately -
 - but, once transaction is completed - grab updated data from aftership so we can store it
+- I HAVE UPDATED THIS.. transactioni entry completed after hit "vdery and enter paymen" but there is an indicator for payment_procesed that needs to be TRUE to show up on dashboard

+*-----------------------------------------------------------------------*
+8. EMAILS
+*-----------------------------------------------------------------------*
+ - email body templates are in the template/emails folder in respective app

+ - Request Connect Email to host: the requestconnect email is sent by the function core.views.confirmconnect_mail which is trigered by core.views.signup.connect if the user_form.is_vaolid the email template is core.templates.emails.requestconnect.txt

+ - Email to notify the host a shipment has been ordered
+  - function defined in paypal.standard.ipn.views.notify_host_shipment_paid, triggered by paypal.standard.ipn.views.ipn when the payment goes through
+  - template is transactions.emails.notify_host_shipment_paid.txt

 *-----------------------------------------------------------------------*
 END: DJANGO ADMIN SITES *-----------------------------------------------------------------------*